 The Strigoi were made of nightmares, but they’d yet to find a way to survive our newest weapons.

-Darkness overwhelms light, our enemy believed.
+Darkness overwhelms light, they believed.

 Light destroys the dark.